xiaoyangnihao/TTS-1/README.md

 2. A WaveRNN based vocoder; which takes the mel-spectrogram predicted in the previous step as input and generates a waveform as output (the vocoder model).

-All audio processing parameters, model hyperparameters, training configuration etc are specified in the `config/config.py` folder.
+All audio processing parameters, model hyperparameters, training configuration etc are specified in the `config/config.py` file.

 Both the seq2seq model and the vocoder model need to be trained seperately.
 Training using automatic mixed precision is supported.